2 minutes • Marketing

 Picking the wrong target is a costly mistake, but not picking a target is worse.
-Choosing a target is uncomfortable, because by definition making a decision involves sacrificing other options.
-That’s why most founders and marketers avoid making this decision, usually until it’s too late.
+Deciding on a target is uncomfortable, because making a decision means commitment.
+It means sacricing optionality.
+Most founders and marketers avoid making this decision, usually until it’s too late.

 To make it easier to choose a target, you should ask yourself three questions:

-1. What do the customers want?
+- What do the customers want?
 Take a look at the customer segment that you are considering.
-What is the unmet need that they have?
-How crucial is this need for them?
+What unmet needs do they have?
+How crucial are these needs for them?
 How likely are they to pay for a solution?

-2. What do you want to achieve?
-Do you have the motivation and the skills to develop the right product to solve their problem?
+- What do you want to achieve?
+Do you have the skills and the motivation to develop the right product to solve their problem?
 Does this customer segment align with your vision, strengths and capabilities as a company?
 Is this segment valuable enough to grow into a viable business?

-3. What does the competition look like?
-Can you deliver a product or service for these customers faster, cheaper and most importantly better than everybody else?
+- What does the competition look like?
+Can you deliver a product or service for these customers faster, cheaper or better than everybody else?

 Let’s say you are a software company of four people.
 You have identified “Fortune 500 companies” as a valuable segment.
 Catering to these companies would require hiring sales teams and a patience for dealing with long sales cycles.
-Unless this excites you, focusing on this segment would be a distraction and a waste of your time, regardless of how great they look on paper.
+Unless this excites you, focusing on this segment would be a distraction, regardless of how great it looks on paper.

-Your goal should be to find the sweet spot of valuable customers whose needs align with your vision and capabilities, where you can deliver much higher value over your competition.
+Your goal should be to find the sweet spot of valuable customers whose needs align with your vision and capabilities, where you can deliver much higher value over your competitors.

-Once you identify your target audience, make it tangible by developing a user persona..
-Using the insights from your research, write down a paragraph or two about a fictional person that paints the picture of a customer in this target segment as vividly as possible:
+Once you identify your target audience, make it tangible by developing an ideal customer profile.
+Using the insights from your research to write down a paragraph or two about a person that represents this segment as vividly as possible:

 Who are they?
 Where do they live?
 What are their aspirations?
 What does their typical day look like?
 What magazines do they read?
 What words do they use to talk about the problem you’re solving?
 How do they solve the problem today?
 How do you anticipate that they will find out about you?
 Write it down.